 How to filter out microplastics from your body?

 The effects of microplastics on the body have not been well studied.
 Larger bits of plastic are known to be removed by feces, while tiny pieces are rarely absorbed.
 There is currently no known method to entirely filter or contain them.

-How to reduce the number of microplastics in your body?
+How to reduce the amount of microplastics in your body?